udacity-tom/FSD_Image_Processing_API/README.md

 The entire project was created from scratch as a new Typescript project.
 This project required the implementation of a specific architecture and structure to maintain scalability and seperate development and production code.
 Using npm, scripts were written for testing, building, linting and prettifying.

 Express is used on the server side to ease and simplify route implementation and serving files.
-The core image library Sharp was used for image manipulation, reformating and resizing images.
+The core image package [Sharp](https://www.npmjs.com/package/sharp) was used for image manipulation, reformating and resizing images.

 Middleware was written to take advantage of Sharp and provide basic user feedback and information on how to use the tool.